 What Teachers Secretly Wish They Could Tell You

 Teaching is hard.
-Fulfilling and life changing yes, but also hard.
-Taking care of that many kids for 40 hours every week with the requirement of them actually learning things in that time….that can be a tall order.
+Fulfilling and life-changing yes, but also hard.
+Taking care of that many kids for 40 hours every week with the requirement of them actually learning things at that time….that can be a tall order.

 Well, let’s just say it can get stressful.

 Yes, I’m talking about you.
 About us.
 The Parents.
 Well-meaning, but we can be a big pain in the butt at times.

 As a teacher and a parent, I know it’s true.
 It’s practically an epidemic.

 You just want your child to succeed at school, right?
 Of course, you do.
 You are an involved, invested, hands-on parent.
 That’s your job and you’re gonna rock it!
 So you check-in, give feedback, suggestions….dare we say even direction?

 There are times that the things we do out of love can add to the heavy burden our teachers already carry.

 Here’s what your child’s teacher wishes they could tell you (if only they weren’t expected to be so gosh darn diplomatic and agreeable 24/7).
 Out of love of course.
 With a dash of desperation for easier days.

 You see the sunrise and set in their eyes.
 They are the love of your life.
 Their talents endless and their mistakes dismissible.
 Odds are that in reality, they are probably pretty average.
 Most people are.
 Everyone has their strengths to be sure, and likewise, everyone has a weakness or two.
 If your child is coming home with grades that you don’t think to correlate to the genius status you have assigned them, it’s possibly because they deserve the mediocre marks they get.
 Not because the teacher is trying to sabotage their invitation to MENSA.